NOAA-RDHPCS/noaa-rdhpcs.github.io/source/slurm/overview.rst

 ==================================================

 You can use the ``report-mem`` command in your job to get memory usage information from your batch job.
-This will only work if your job runs successfully to conclusion.
+Please note, this only works if your job runs successfully to conclusion.

 If you don't know how much memory your application needs, you can "over